Know your rights: How to get a refund on a dodgy product

 Who is responsible for solving the issue and how?

-Also, remember issues due to faulty parts are not the same as a general return; you don’t need the original packaging to get a refund.
-A store cannot legally refuse a faulty item because the box is missing.
+It’s also important to remember that you don’t need the original packaging to return a faulty item.
+While change-of-mind returns usually require the box, a store cannot legally refuse a refund for a faulty product just because the box is missing.

-If we’re talking about a major problem, say a product is unsafe, the power is in your hands and you get to choose whether you want a refund or a replacement.
+- Major problems: If the product is unsafe or wouldn’t have been bought if you’d known about the flaw, the power is in your hands.
+You get to choose whether you want a full refund or a replacement.

 Your refund game plan

-Navigating a refund can feel daunting, but remember, as a customer, you have rights.
-Arm yourself with a few facts and some evidence so you can confidently stand your ground.
+Navigating a refund can feel daunting, but as a customer, you have rights.
+Arm yourself with evidence so you can confidently stand your ground.

 - Think about what’s wrong with the product and why you want a refund.
 See where it fits into the consumer guarantees.
-You can jump on to the ACCC website–it’s got some great information but also a ‘problem solver’, which can help you work out whether you’ve got a leg to stand on.
+The ACCC website has great information and a ‘problem solver’, which can help you work out whether you’ve got a leg to stand on.

 - Gather evidence.
 Get your receipt and take photos or a video of the problem as soon as you can.